ilko-masaldzhiyski/pretty-python/README.md

 # pretty-python
-A repo containing, hopefully, good looking visualizations build on top of python
+A repo containing, hopefully, good looking visualizations built on top of python